 Tip Size to Amperage Selection Chart

-Next, map tip orifice to amperage so you can match arc stability with material thickness and duty cycle.
+Next, map the tip orifice to amperage.
+This matches arc stability with material thickness and duty cycle.

-As amperage and tip size increase, expect kerf width to grow; note the acceptable kerf ranges to control part tolerance and heat input.
+Reference a selection chart (typically 0.6–1.1 mm tips spanning 15–60 A) and align air pressure to keep the plasma plume coherent.
+As amperage and tip size increase, expect kerf width to grow.
+Note the acceptable kerf ranges to control part tolerance and heat input.

 Tip Size vs. Amps

-Although plasma systems vary by brand, tip orifice diameter still dictates the amperage window you should run for clean kerfs, stable arcs, and consumable life.
+Although plasma systems vary by brand, the tip orifice diameter always dictates the amperage window you should run for clean kerfs and stable arcs.

-Set gas, standoff, and travel to the chosen window.
+Set your gas, standoff, and travel speed to the chosen window.

 Kerf Width Ranges

-Kerf control starts with matching tip orifice to amperage, because the cut width will track just above the nozzle diameter and broaden as current and heat input rise.
+Kerf control starts with matching tip orifice to amperage.
+The cut width will track just above the nozzle diameter and broaden as current and heat input rise.

 You’ll see kerf width expand as you step up tip size and amps, and contract when you reduce both.
 For a 0.6 mm (0.025 in) tip at 15–20 A, expect a tight kerf suited to thin stock and high cutting precision.

-Apply load rules: ~20 A for the first 1/8 in of thickness, +10 A per additional 1/8 in, then select the matching orifice.
+Apply these load rules: Use ~20 A for the first 1/8 inch of thickness, add +10 A per additional 1/8 inch, and then select the matching orifice.

 Matching Nozzle Rating to Machine Amps